cast-org/figuration/docs/content/tables.md

 </table>
 {% endhighlight %}

-Table scrolling is also available in repsonsive variants of the form `.table-scroll-*-down`, where the table will horizontally scroll when the table is wider than it's container and when the viewport is at the given breakpoint or smaller.
+Table scrolling is also available in responsive variants of the form `.table-scroll-*-down`, where the table will horizontally scroll when the table is wider than it's container and when the viewport is at the given breakpoint or smaller.

 Responsive variants are:
 - `.table-scroll-xs-down`